AlreemAlothman/url-scam-detector-api/README.md

 • FastAPI endpoint for real-time URL classification
 • Trusted-domain whitelist to reduce false positives
-• Uses a trained ML model and vectorizer (joblib)
+• Uses a trained ML model and vectorizer
 • Ready for deployment on Railway or any cloud platform

 ## Run the API